The Innocent Sleep (Playhouse 90): Cast

 Raymond Burr was the host and Dick Joyce the announcer.
+The following cast received screen credit for their performances.

 Production

 Martin Manulis was the producer, and Franklin Schaffner directed.
 Tad Mosel wrote the teleplay, a project he had been working on for three years.
 The production was broadcast on June 5, 1958.
 It was part of the second season of Playhouse 90, an anthology television series that was voted "the greatest television series of all time" in a 1970 poll of television editors.

 The program's commercial sponsors were the American Gas Association, Ipana toothpaste, Allstate insurance, Camel cigarettes, and Kleenex.